wangonya/wangonya.com/content/blog/notes.md

 As much as I plan to mostly use pen and paper for this, it should also give me ample opportunity to blog more.
 Many problems should be general enough for someone[^1] else out there to benefit from.

-[^1]: Barely anyone reads my blog, I know, but it should at least act as a backup to my pen and paper.
+[^1]: Barely anyone reads my blog, I know — but it should at least act as a backup to my pen and paper.